ChantelLai/Slave-to-the-Algorithm/Week 8/README.md

 <img src="https://github.com/ChantelLai/Slave-to-the-Algorithm/blob/master/Week%208/SpeechtoText.gif" border="0" width="600" height="380"/>

 ## Project Now <br>
 I've decided to use the speech library as a tool for the input of my project.
 I've explore speech to text library, however I did not know how to import it.
 But luckily Karen went through it in class.
 So far im not sure what I want the appearance/asethetic/theme of the project to look like just yet.
-I do want the project to be a web based site where users can go on and test.
+I do want the project to be a web based site where users can go on and test. <br>

+__Questions to think about__ <br>
+- How can these secrets be turned in a weaving animation? <br>
+- How will the user be inputing their words? <br>
+- What is the purpose for this? <br>

 ### Notable Examples
 [P5.SpeechRecContinuous](https://idmnyu.github.io/p5.js-speech/examples/05continuousrecognition.html)